Hairein/mks-bulletml-toolkit/README.md

 Keys Q,W,E,R - Stop, Play, Play frame, Pause playback C - Hold With click of LMB to set emitter center
-X - To reset emitter center to center zero
+X - To reset emitter center to (zero/zero), i.e. to the default middle of the playfield

+---

+## NOTE

+The library performs the outer looping of a BulletML file structure playback.
+Avoid using wrapping <repeat> loops with large repeat times count, instead let the playback functionality of the library play the frame continuously and control playback with start and stop API calls through the library.

 ---